m36418o/pandas-challenge/README.md

-# pandas-challenge
+# Gaming Data Python Analysis
+## Summary
-This assignment was complete in collaboration with Ashley Parra (AP).
+This exercise was completed in collaboration with Ashley Parra (AP).

-This assignment aims to further student's understanding of PANDAS methods and manipulation of data and dataframe.
-This is more advanced in terms of the funcionalities and utilization of PANDAS compared to the previous Python module.
+Take a dive into the world of gamming.
+In video games, especially those of MMORPG, the economy of the game revolves around player(s) ingame decisions.
+Whether to sell, buy, or trade, it's all up to the player(s).
+In this simulated gaming data, I aimed to analyze the purchasing pattern of the players in the dataset, and provide a look into the relationship between gender and purchase decisions.

+This was built using primarily Python and Pandas library in Jupyter Notebook.

 ## File Contents

 ### HeroesOfPymoli
 #### HeroesOfPymoli_starter.ipynb
 Contains the codes in the jupyter notebook.
 This is the starter file provided and modified.